My new cookbook Big Vegan Flavor is now available!

 The Best Vegan Banana Bread

 Yes, this IS the Best Vegan Banana Bread!
 The tender, moist, and fluffy texture sets it apart and practically melts in your mouth!
-This recipe is a reader favorite for good reason: not only does it taste amazing, it requires just 10 ingredients and 20 minutes of your time.
+This recipe is a reader favorite for good reason: not only does it taste amazing, it requires just 10 simple ingredients.

 Prep Time: 20 minutes